src-d/jgit-spark-connector/README.md

 ## bblfsh

-If you want to be able to use the UAST extraction features spark-api provides, you must run a [bblfsh daemon](https://github.com/bblfsh/bblfshd).
+If you want to be able to use the UAST extraction features engine provides, you must run a [bblfsh daemon](https://github.com/bblfsh/bblfshd).
 You can do it easily with docker

     docker create --rm --name bblfshd --privileged -p 9432:9432 -v /var/lib/bblfshd:/var/lib/bblfshd bblfsh/bblfshd:v2.0.0